 Viruses and malware’s are one of the cons of computer.
 The only way of staying safe is prevention.
 One of the threats of being connected to literally everyone else on the planet is the risk of getting a malware infection on your computer.

 While that is not the only threat, it is probably one that affects most people, from kids looking for comic strips to grandmas who just want to see the latest pictures of their grand-kids.

 Someone might have said your computer could get infected with malware if you use or download pirated software or watch porn online.
 While it was true (5 years back), these days, you could get infected just by visiting random sites that you find on Google.
 These are called drive-by malware.

 Here are the tips I give to my customers and which has kept my PC infection free for the past 11 years (even without an antivirus software).

-And specially people who are paranoid about their system security, or work online, these anti malware tips will be really helpful for you to stay safe online.
+And especially people who are paranoid about their system security, or work online, these anti-malware tips will be really helpful for you to stay safe online.